 Save the settings and that is it done!

-When you visit your“chat now” buttonyou should now see the chat window available. have to log in using their Facebook credentials when they click the
+When you visit your site you should now see the chat window available.
+Note that visitors have to log in using their Facebook credentials when they click the “chat now” button – for us, this is a big disadvantage of using Facebook chat as opposed to Purechat – but it will depend on your audience.

 The Chat Experience